 Founded in 1978, BTE is a professional theatre company devoted to producing high-quality live theatre and theatre education programs.
 Bloomsburg Theatre Ensemble is, and is proud to be, different from most theatre companies in the United States in two important respects.

-The second way BTE differs from most theatre companies is that members of the Ensemble are permanent, full-time residents of the place where they perform.
+The second way BTE differs from most theatre companies is that members of the resident acting company are permanent, full-time residents of the place where they perform.
 This fact has allowed BTE to develop deep connections with the people of Bloomsburg and the other Central Pennsylvania communities it serves, a commitment to place inspired by the legendary acting teacher Alvina Krause.
 Krause, herself a Bloomsburg resident and BTE’s founding artistic director, spoke of theatre companies that would be as important to their communities as schools and churches.

 Our productions draw an audience of close to 20,000 each year.
 Hundreds of thousands of area elementary and secondary students have participated in BTE's educational programs over the last 40 years.